-- (a) Copies to Mayor and Council.
-Copies of a proposed ordinance shall be delivered to the Mayor and Council or left at their usual place of abode or employment, at least three (3) working days prior to the meeting. - (b) Reading.
-By request of the Mayor or any member of the Council, a full reading of the proposed ordinance shall be ordered; otherwise, such ordinance shall be read by number and title only.
-Said ordinances shall have a first and a second reading and, if passed, shall be effective after proper publication as noted in Section 7.10. - (c) Posting at City Hall.
+- (c) Posting at City Hall.
 Copies of titles of proposed ordinances and resolutions heretofore mentioned shall be posted at City Hall three (3) working days before the hour the City Council convenes to act upon the ordinance or resolution.
 During the said period of three (3) working days, copies of the entire proposed ordinance or resolution heretofore mentioned shall be made available for inspection by the public at any time during the City's regular business hours.
-In the event that copies are not so made available to the public for inspection and the said title is not so posted, the ordinance or resolution shall not be brought before the Council for action. - (d) Amendment.
-If an amendment is proposed to an ordinance which the Council or City Attorney finds to be a substantive change to the ordinance as originally drafted, the Council may delay action on the ordinance in order to provide sufficient time for public review, as prescribed in Subparagraph (c) of Section 7.07. of Article VII hereof. - (e) Effective Date.
+In the event that copies are not so made available to the public for inspection and the said title is not so posted, the ordinance or resolution shall not be brought before the Council for action.
+Recommend that there needs to be wording stating that they need to post three days prior to each reading and action. - (d) Amendment.
+If an amendment is proposed to an ordinance which the Council or City Attorney finds to be a substantive change to the ordinance as originally drafted, the Council may delay action on the ordinance in order to provide sufficient time for public review, as prescribed in Subparagraph (c) of Section 7.07. of Article VII hereof.
+Recommend that if changes are made to the ordinance that it should again have two readings prior to vote occurring on it.

+(e) Effective Date.
 All ordinances of the City shall have an effective date 30 days after the official date of first publication in the official newspaper of the City.
-Ordinances may be, by separate vote, declared emergency measures and take immediate effect.
+Ordinances may shall effect.